 Uses sensors placed on the fingers to measure peripheral blood flow to the skin.

-- You do not have to be a client at Counseling Services to participate in biofeedback.
+- You do not have to be a client at CAPS to participate in biofeedback.

 - You may call to request a biofeedback appointment.
 You may also be referred to biofeedback by your individual therapist or medical provider.

 - Biofeedback workshops are available all year round.

 - Biofeedback is 1-4 sessions and requires daily practice between sessions.
 Optimal benefits can only be reached if you dedicate time and effort to your practice.

 - Sessions are generally scheduled on a bi-weekly basis.